-Ashwagandha is an ancient medicinal herb that is classified as an adaptogen, meaning it can help the body manage stress and has been around for over 3,000 years to treat a variety of conditions.
-Ashwagandha can help reduce stress and anxiety, help fight depression, boost fertility and testosterone levels in men, and certain studies even suggest ashwagandha can help boost brainpower.
-Here are 8 amazing benefits of supplementing with ashwagandha that is supported by science-backed research.
+Ashwagandha is an ancient medicinal herb that is classified as an adaptogen.
+This means it can help the body effectively manage stress and has been around for over 3,000 years.
+In addition to its stress-fighting powers, ashwagandha is used for anxiety, to help fight depression, boost fertility and testosterone levels in men, and certain studies even suggest ashwagandha may help boost brainpower.
+Here are 11 amazing benefits of supplementing with ashwagandha that is supported by science-backed research.

 Ashwagandha has been around for over 3,000 years and is one of the most essential herbs in Ayurveda which is an alternative form of medicine based on Indian principles of natural healing.
 The Ashwagandha plant is a small shrub with yellow flowers that is native to North Africa and India.

 Ashwagandha is classified as an adaptogen, meaning it can effectively help the body manage stress.
 In a recent prospective, randomized double-blind, placebo-controlled study of safety and efficacy of a high-concentration full-spectrum extract of ashwagandha root powder concluded, "a high-concentration full-spectrum Ashwagandha root extract safely and effectively improves an individual's resistance towards stress and thereby improves self-assessed quality of life."